Code-Institute-Submissions/ms1-the_rolls/README.md

 - **[Autoprefixer CSS Online](https://autoprefixer.github.io/)** Used to check for css prefix omissions to ensure cross browser compatibility.

+ - **[jQuery v3.6.0](https://autoprefixer.github.io/)** Used to implement the javaScript that presents the modal when the form has been successfully submitted.

 # Testing

 Details of the testing carried out can be viewed in a separate [TESTING.md file](TESTING.md)